No matter what you may have heard, email marketing is not dead.

 Instead of manually sending out newsletter campaigns, you can make sure that your subscribers get a specific email at a specific time.

-Some examples of automated emails include:
+Some examples of automated types of emails include:

 - cart abandonment emails